Quansight-Labs/quansight-labs-site/posts/2019/06/tdk-partners-with-quansight-labs.md

 ![Status bar git](/images/spyder-git-status.png)

-<small>Git status to the left is now displayed on the status bar</small>
+<small>Git status is now displayed in the status bar (on the left)</small>

 ## Editor alternative views

 There are many circumstances where a user would like to edit a file that might be rendered using a parsing tool into another type of view.
-One example of this is markdown, the language on which this blog post is written, which can be rendered to HTML.
-At the moment the only way to achieve this with Spyder is via the use of a dedicated plugin that would create a new type of Pane.
+One example of this is Markdown, the markup language in which this blog post is written and that can be rendered to HTML.
+At the moment the only way to achieve this within Spyder is via the use of a dedicated plugin that would create a new type of Pane.
 An example of such a plugin is [spyder-reports](https://github.com/spyder-ide/spyder-reports) (See image below and the Reports pane).
 The reason why plugins are developed